 Soybeans and isoflavone

 Most of the concern with soy revolves around its isoflavone content.
 Isoflavone is a naturally present compound that acts like a plant-derived version of estrogen, the same hormone predominant in women.
 Preliminary studies led to concerns that men who eat soy products will develop feminine features or experience infertility from elevated estrogen levels.
-This sounds troubling but it is absurd.
+This sounds troubling, but it is absurd.

-On the one hand, many clinical trials have demonstrated that normal isoflavone exposure does not impact estrogen levels in men.
+On the one hand, many clinical trials have demonstrated that average isoflavone exposure does not impact estrogen levels in men.
 More importantly, the lab studies which produced these concerns were done in rats and mice, and rats and mice metabolize soy isoflavones differently than humans, disproving yet another myth about soy.